syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Getting-Started.md

 ## Adding control manually in C#

-To add `Calendar DateRangePicker` control manually in C# , follow the below steps.
+To add `Calendar DateRange Picker` control manually in C# , follow the below steps.

 1. Create a [WinUI 3 desktop app for C# and .NET 5](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-desktop) or [WinUI 3 app in UWP for C#](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-uwp).
 2. Download and refer the following NuGet in the project.